solliancenet/Azure-Machine-Learning-Dev-Guide/devops-for-ai/mlops-and-devops.md

 ## Feature comparison

-The following table provides details about how the most important MLOps concepts are interpreded by the Azure Machine Learning service and Azure DevOps.
+The following table provides details about how the most important MLOps concepts are interpreted by the Azure Machine Learning service and Azure DevOps.

 MLOps concept | Azure Machine Learning service | Azure DevOps | Primary Choice
 --- | --- | --- | ---